Rainy day fun at Cotehele

 Down at the quay the wonderful Discovery Centre is filled with hands-on activities to help children find out about nature and the wildlife around Cotehele.
 In here there are lots of interesting facts about Shamrock, the barge being repaired on the quayside.
 If you are feeling nautical, you can have a go at tying knots in here too.

 Down at the Mill

-If you’re brave enough to pull on the wellies and splash in the puddles on the path by Morden Stream to the Mill you’ll be rewarded with baking demonstrations (and tastings!) most days, as well as early examples of milling technology which children can have a go doing.
+If you’re brave enough to pull on the wellies and splash in the puddles on the path by Morden Stream to the Mill you’ll be rewarded with baking demonstrations (and tastings!) most days, as well as early examples of milling technology which children (and adults) can have a go doing.
 It’s about a ten minute walk and there are pisky doors to spot along the way.

 Rainfall is essential at the Mill for our water wheel to turn and on Thursdays and Sundays you’ll be able to see it in action and watch the team milling Cotehele flour, which you can buy in the shop or taste in the flatbreads in the Barn Restaurant.

-A rainy summer holiday?
+A rainy day?
 Bring it on…